 and live this human life".
 Sarah Ball

-Kendra draws from her professional certification in evidence-based principles from iRest Yoga Nidra, TCTSY- Trauma Centre Trauma Sensitive Yoga, and her 30 years in the healing arts.
+Kendra draws from her professional training in evidence-based principles from Level 2 iRest Yoga Nidra, TCTSY- Trauma Centre Trauma Sensitive Yoga, and her 30 years in the healing arts.
 Her post-graduate training with Sarah Ball respects the intersection of Psychology, Social Justice, and Yoga Psychology.
 She offers specific methods based on the principles of yoga therapy, that offer real relief for difficult feelings.

 Her teaching is inspired by Samkhya philosophy, Patanjali's Yoga Sutra's, and the non-dual realization of Tantra.
 (Sanskrit: tan: extending everywhere).